wandgibaut/dct/README.md

 **{"name": "motor-memory", "ip/port": "172.28.1.1:9999", "type": "tcp", "I": "3671", "eval": 0.0}**

-The **'I'** field may contain any type of data, been responsabilty of the user to deal with the information correctly.
+The **'I'** field may contain any type of data, been responsability of the user to deal with the information correctly.

 Note that it is writen as a json object and may be inside a *.json* file or as a entry in a database such *mongo* or *redis*.